Get Help Today(877) 648-4288

 2. Tobacco (Nicotine)

 Tobacco products are legal and easy to obtain even though they contain nicotine, which is a dangerous ingredient that leads to addiction.
 Long-term exposure leads to changes in brain chemistry that cause withdrawal symptoms when someone who is addicted tries to quit.
-According to the American Cancer Society, about 2 out of 3 smokers say they want to quit, but very few are successful.
+According to the American Cancer Society, 2 out of 3 smokers say they want to quit, but very few are successful.
 Certain research suggests it may be harder to quit smoking than to stop using cocaine or opioids.

 The social acceptance of Marijuana has evolved over recent years due to the legalization of its medical and recreational use in many states and even some countries.
 Easier access and increasing potency over time has resulted in a rise in consumption, making it the most commonly used illicit drug in the country.